 When working for an employer, the agreed-upon pay rate, whether hourly or salaried, is your gross income.
 This is the earnings before taxes and benefits have been taken out.

-The money you will “take-home” is your net income.
+The money you will “take home” is your net income.
 This is the value after taxes and benefits have been removed.
-This is the value from which you will base your budget.
+This is the value on which you will base your budget.

 Creating Your Own Budget

 Are you wanting to create a budget for your family?
 Not sure where to start?
 Sign up below for my FREE 5 day Well Planned Budget email course.
 I will send step-by-step instructions as well as printable tools directly to your inbox to help you create a budget that works for you.